Time to refinance your CBILS and BBLS?

 POSTED ON: Thursday, January 21st, 2021

 Last year the Government launched two loan packages to help businesses that were experiencing difficulty due to the Coronavirus pandemic – The Bounce Back Loan Scheme (BBLS) and The Coronavirus Business Interruption Lending Scheme (CBILS).

 Many busy owner-managers won’t realise that the interest-free period for some of these loans will be coming to an end soon and borrowers will have to start servicing repayments.
 This could cause difficulty for some borrowers.
-But there are potential options should a business face difficulty in meeting the repayments – which Pro-actions business experts can advise you upon.
+But there are potential options should a business face difficulty in meeting the repayments – which Pro-actions business coaches can advise you upon.

-Pro-actions Director and finance expert Stuart O’Neill has carefully reviewed recent updates to CBILS and BBLS to understand the implications for small business owner managers, and how you can navigate around repayments if required.
+Pro-actions Director and finance expert Stuart O’Neill has carefully reviewed recent updates to CBILS and BBLS to understand the implications for small business owner-managers, and how you can navigate around repayments if required.

 The Bounce Back Loan Scheme (BBLS)